 Monica and Martha were twin sisters.
 Throughout her childhood, Monica kept insisting that she and Martha were from another planet.
 Eventually, Monica’s parents brought her to see a psychologist.

 One day, as Monica sat in an office, a tall man with glasses walked in.

-“Hello, Monica,” he said.
+“Hello, Monica,” the man said.
 “My name is Dr. Noble.
 But you call me Don.
-Anything you say will be between you and me.
-But I think you’re going to hurt yourself, then I’ll have to tell someone.
+Anything you tell me will be between us.
+But if I think you’re going to hurt yourself, I’ll have to tell someone.
 Do you understand?”